UndeadZed/Hosting-Web-Apps-on-Colab/README.md

 # Hosting Web Apps on Google Colab

 ## Overview
-The project aims to provide a convenient method for testing AI-powered web apps before deployment using Google Colab Notebooks, without the need to upgrade hardware or utilize expensive cloud services.
+This project provides a convenient and cost-effective solution for testing AI-powered web applications using Google Colab Notebooks.
+It eliminates the need for hardware upgrades or expensive cloud services, making it accessible for developers and researchers.

 ## Motivation
-The motivation behind this initiative stemmed from the need to create a straightforward approach for debugging and testing purposes without substantial cost or infrastructure updates.
+The primary motivation behind this initiative was to develop a simple and affordable approach for debugging and testing web applications.
+By leveraging Google Colab, users can sidestep significant infrastructure investments while retaining the flexibility and power needed for development.

 ## Requirements
-The existing examples provided fulfill most of the project's requirements, providing a strong foundation for further development.
+The provided examples meet the essential requirements of the project, offering a robust starting point for further enhancements and customization.

-## How it Works
+## How It Works
-Utilizing Node.js, with a focus on the npm package "localtunnel," in conjunction with other npm packages such as http-server, enables the creation of a straightforward, zero-configuration command-line HTTP server for serving static files or frameworks like Django or Streamlit.
-This environment allows users to serve and share web applications globally from Google Colab, a Jupyter notebook environment hosted on the Google Cloud platform, with the added benefit of access to free GPUs for more advanced AI-powered web applications.
+The project utilizes Node.js, particularly the npm package "localtunnel" (now updated to use ngrok for improved reliability), along with other npm packages such as http-server.
+This setup facilitates the creation of a zero-configuration command-line HTTP server, suitable for serving static files or frameworks like Django or Streamlit.
+This environment enables users to serve and share web applications globally from Google Colab—a Jupyter notebook platform hosted on Google Cloud—while leveraging free GPUs for advanced AI-powered applications.

 ## Getting Started

 ### Step 1
-Navigate to [Samples](https://github.com/UndeadZed/Hosting-Web-Apps-on-Colab/tree/main/samples) and select the notebook that aligns with your project type.
+Navigate to the [Samples](https://github.com/UndeadZed/Hosting-Web-Apps-on-Colab/tree/main/samples) directory and select the notebook that aligns with your project type.

 ### Step 2
-After opening any of the sample notebooks and following the outlined instructions, locate the line:
+Open the chosen sample notebook and follow the provided instructions.
+Locate the following line:

 ![Screenshot displaying where to find Global IP](https://github.com/UndeadZed/Hosting-Web-Apps-on-Colab/blob/main/Screenshots/IP_screeshot.png)

-<br>Ensure to copy the IP as depicted in the above screenshot.
+Copy the Global IP as shown in the screenshot.

 ### Step 3
-Upon clicking on the APP link, you will encounter a preliminary page before being directed to the main page.
-To proceed to the main page, paste the previously copied Global IP address in the specified location:
+Click on the APP link provided in the notebook.
+A preliminary page will load before redirecting to the main page.
+Paste the copied Global IP address into the specified field as shown:

 ![Screenshot indicating where to use Global IP](https://github.com/UndeadZed/Hosting-Web-Apps-on-Colab/blob/main/Screenshots/IP_usage_screenshot.png)

 ## Screenshots

 ### Static Website Sample Preview
 ![Preview of the static website example](https://github.com/UndeadZed/Hosting-Web-Apps-on-Colab/blob/main/Screenshots/basicWebappPreview.png)